Tom Emmer: "Fire Pelosi" machine gun video

 In an October 2022 CBS News television interview, Emmer was challenged for posting a video on Twitter that showed him firing a fully automatic machine gun with the caption "#FIREPELOSI".
 As chair of the National Republican Congressional Committee (NRCC), Emmer led 2022 election efforts to win a majority and replace House Speaker Nancy Pelosi.
 The post occurred just days before the home invasion and attack on Pelosi's husband in California.

 Healthcare

 Emmer favors repealing the Affordable Care Act (Obamacare).
 After supporting the March 2017 version of the American Health Care Act (a bill to repeal the ACA), he voted for it on May 4, 2017, before it had been scored by the Congressional Budget Office to determine its economic impact.

 Minimum wage

 In 2005, as a state representative, Emmer introduced an amendment that would have eliminated Minnesota's minimum wage law.

-National security
+Immigration

 Emmer supported President Donald Trump's 2017 executive order to temporarily curtail immigration from seven predominantly Muslim countries until better screening methods are devised, saying, "Everybody needs to take a deep breath.
 There is no litmus test based on religion.
 The administration and I understand it has — takes the seven countries identified by the Obama administration, not this administration, as the most dangerous countries when it comes to potential terrorists."

+Israel

+Emmer voted to provide Israel with support following the 2023 Hamas attack on Israel.